Hybrid larch cone and needles - licensed under Creative Commons Wikicommons/Heiti Paves

 - Leaves: Its deciduous needles grow in rosettes on the short shoots.

-- Seeds: Reddish-purple female flowers form cylindrical cones with rounded scales, many of which turn outwards.
+- Seeds: Red-purple female flowers form cylindrical cones with round scales, many of which turn outwards.

 - Bark: It has grey-brown bark, fissured into regular plates.